-9. REPORTING POLICIES
+10. REPORTING POLICIES

-9.1 PPG Australia Group's employees
+10.1 PPG Australia Group's employees

-PPG Australia Group employees and contractors are required to comply with PPG's Global Code of Ethics.
-Employees are encouraged and expected to report all suspected violations of the GCOE or the law to the appropriate levels of management, including PPG's Ethics and Compliance Office.
+PPG Australia Group employees and contractors are required to comply with PPG's Global Code of Ethics and the Global Human Rights Policy.
+Employees are encouraged and expected to report all suspected violations of the GCOE, Human Rights Policy or the law to the appropriate levels of management, including PPG's Ethics and Compliance Office.
 Several reporting options are offered including the PPG Ethics Helpline, which is a confidential freephone and online reporting service maintained by an independent third party.
 Any retaliation - whether direct or indirect - against any employee who raises a good faith concern is grounds for discipline up to and including dismissal.

-9.2 PPG Australia Group's suppliers
+10.2 PPG Australia Group's suppliers